riencroonenborghs/slackeco/README.md

 ### Slack

 Go to your Slack account and set up an outgoing webhook, and have it point to your server.
-Use trigger words slackmeme: and slackgame:.
+Use trigger words `slackmeme:` and `slackgame:`.
 Also set up an incoming webhook for the channel you want.
-Put the incoming webhook URL, trigger words and channel in your .env.
+Put the `incoming webhook URL`, `trigger words` and `channel` in your .env.
 You can disable the outgoing hook for testing purposes.
+The `meme list url` is added here too because i'm too lazy to handle it in another way.

 ```
 INCOMING_HOOK=slackurl